stackforge/fuel-docs/userdocs/fuel-install-guide/bootstrap/bootstrap_install_kernel.rst

       $ ssh 10.109.0.3

 #.
-Verify if the node applied the kernel succesfully:
+Verify if the node applied the kernel successfully:

    #.
 View infomation about the installed kernel image: